Maestà (Duccio): History

-Duccio di Buoninsegna painted the work with assistants in a studio located on Via Stalloreggi, very close to the Siena Cathedral.
-The painting was installed in the cathedral on 9 June 1311 after a procession of the work in a loop around the city.
+With the help of assistants, Duccio di Buoninsegna painted the work in a studio located on Via Stalloreggi, very close to Siena Cathedral.
+The painting was installed in the cathedral on June 9, 1311 after a procession of the work in a loop around the city.
 One person who witnessed this event wrote:

 And on that day when it was brought into the cathedral, all workshops remained closed, and the bishop commanded a great host of devoted priests and monks to file past in solemn procession.
 This was accompanied by all the high officers of the Commune and by all the people; all honorable citizens of Siena surrounded said panel with candles held in their hands, and women and children followed humbly behind.
-They accompanied the panel amidst the glorious pealing of bells after a solemn procession on the Piazza del Campo into the very cathedral; and all this out of reverence for the costly panel… The poor received many alms, and we prayed to the Holy Mother of God, our patron saint, that she might in her infinite mercy preserve this our city of Siena from every misfortune, traitor or enemy.
+They accompanied the panel amidst the glorious pealing of bells after a solemn procession on the Piazza del Campo into the very cathedral; and all this out of reverence for the costly panel… The poor received many alms, and we prayed to the Holy Mother of God, our patron saint, that she might in her infinite mercy preserve this our city of Siena from every misfortune, traitor, or enemy.

-Besides the Virgin Mary and the Baby Jesus, saints depicted in the painting include John the Evangelist (to the left of the throne); Saint Paul; Catherine of Alexandria; John the Baptist (to the right of the throne); Saint Peter; Mary Magdalene, and Saint Agnes.
+Along with the central figures of The Virgin and the Christ Child, also depicted are the following saints: John the Evangelist (to the left of the throne); Saint Paul; Catherine of Alexandria; John the Baptist (to the right of the throne); Saint Peter; Mary Magdalene, and Saint Agnes.
 In the foreground are Siena's various patron saints: Saint Ansanus; Saint Sabinus; Saint Crescentius; and Saint Victor.

 Creating this altarpiece assembled from many wood panels bonded together before painting was an arduous undertaking.
-The work was not only large, the central panel was 7 by 13 feet, but it had to be painted on both sides since it could be seen from all directions when installed on the main altar at the centre of the sanctuary.
+The work was not only large, the central panel being 7 by 13 feet, but also required painting on both sides to allow it to be seen from both directions when installed on the main altar at the centre of the sanctuary.

 Dismantling and current locations

 The altarpiece remained in place until 1771, when it was dismantled in order to distribute the pieces between two altars.
 The 5 m construction was dismantled and sawn up, and the paintings damaged in the process.
+Pieces went astray, either by being sold off or simply lost.
 Partial restoration took place in 1956.
-The dismantling also led to pieces going astray, either being sold or simply unaccounted for.
 Extant remains of the altarpiece not at Siena are divided among several other museums in Europe and the United States.

 The panels in Siena are housed in the Duomo museum adjacent to the Duomo di Siena.
 The central panel, lower panels, and rear are displayed separately in the same room.